zkornbluth/fantrax-contract-chart/README.md

 ## Setting up a Different Team

-This should work for teams in other leagues with the same general structure as my league:
+This works for teams in other Fantrax leagues with the same general structure as my league:
 - Salary cap
 - Multi year contracts